 The same transportation and parking for the arts complex are available for the Berlind Theatre.
 Additional access information about the Berlind Theatre can be found on the McCarter website: https://www.mccarter.org/plan-your-visit/accessibility/ .
 Assistive listening device headsets are available from house staff/ushers.

 185 Nassau St.

 185 Nassau St. was converted from an elementary school many years ago and houses the Marie and Edward Matthews ’53 Acting Studio for theater performances and other presentations, and James M. Stewart ’32 Theater for film screenings, lectures and panel discussions, both on the first floor, and the Lucas Gallery on the second floor.
-In addition, larger classrooms are sometimes used for small public lectures, and the annual Open Studios event provides a behind-the-scenes look at the art studios of Visual Arts juniors and seniors throughout the building.
+In addition, larger classrooms are sometimes used for small public lectures, and the annual Open Studios event provides a behind-the-scenes look at the art studios of junior and senior visual arts students.

 Access into 185 Nassau St.